Mhmd-Seyed/Mhmd-Seyed/README.md

-- 📍 Based in Ankara, Turkey
+- 📍 Based in Konya, Turkey